 The reverse diet doesn’t give you leeway to stuff your face full of pizza and chocolate instead it allows you to fill your body with NUTRITIOUS and HEALTHY foods that you would otherwise be eating but in higher amounts than normal.

-The idea is for people who have severely damaged metabolisms due to caloric restriction throughout their lives to slowly increase the amount of calories they eat each day up to a normal amount.
+The idea is for people who have severely damaged metabolisms due to caloric restriction throughout their lives to slowly increase the number of calories they eat each day up to a normal amount.

 This process generally occurs over a period of weeks to months and should be slow and controlled.